hubekraven/projet-Zooquest/README.md

 the object of the game is to try to get as the highest score possible by matching titles while avoiding the differents traps.

 ## Features:
-this first realese of the game features
+this first release of the game features
 - 2 levels
 - 7 diffirents cards types picturings animals
 - 1 trap